SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

               Configuration::IsIterableOfT_v<CONTAINER_OF_ADDABLE, T> and not is_base_of_v<KeyedCollection<T, KEY_TYPE, TRAITS>, decay_t<CONTAINER_OF_ADDABLE>> and Common::IsEqualsComparer<KEY_TYPE, KEY_EQUALS_COMPARER> () and KeyedCollection_IsKeyExctractor<T, KEY_TYPE, KEY_EXTRACTOR> ()>* = nullptr>
 KeyedCollection (KEY_EQUALS_COMPARER&& keyComparer, CONTAINER_OF_ADDABLE&& src);
 ~~~

+## Note About Iterators

+- Stroika container iterators must have shorter lifetime than the container they are iterating over.

+- Stroika container iterators are all automatically patched, so that if you change the underlying container
+  the iterators are automatically updated internally to behave sensibly.

 ## Other Modules
   - [Adapters/](Adapters/ReadMe.md)